 The Community Reinforcement Approach (CRA) is another effective therapy for addiction treatment.
 CRA increases individuals’ motivation to quit and develops coping strategies.
 It also highlights the importance of familial support in the recovery process.

 Drug therapy is used in addiction treatment to help manage withdrawal symptoms, reduce cravings for substances, and minimize the risk of relapse.
-Medicines such as buprenorphine, methadone, naltrexone, and a combination of buprenorphine and naloxone can aid in recovery from opioid addiction.
+Medicines such as buprenorphine, methadone, naltrexone, and a combination of buprenorphine and naloxone aid in recovery from opioid addiction.

 Behavioral changes associated with methamphetamine abuse include increased hyperactivity, anxiety, mood swings, violent behavior, participation in risky activities, social isolation, and secretive behaviors.
-These changes can have a significant impact on an individual’s life.
+These changes have a significant impact on an individual’s life.